 I am a strong believer that God works in mysterious ways, and throughout this trip, that way of thinking was reinforced.
 Through humbling me, He was able to let me see how every little thing that we do should be done for His glory.

 This trip taught me to look for God in the little things.
 A lot of times when we think about mission trips, we think about the big things that happen there.
 We think about the pictures that are taken with the kids who are in awe of these people from America who came to help.
 We think about the clinics that get set up on medical mission trips, and the doctors and nurses and dentists who work hard and staff them.
-What we don’t really think of is the Sister smiling as she tells you about her home in India, or the women who were non-verbal and showed us the most love of all.
+What we don’t really think of is the Sister smiling as she tells you about her home country, or the women who were non-verbal and showed us the most love of all.
 Don’t get me wrong, the big things are important, but so are the little things.
 I thank and praise Jesus that He used this trip to humble me.
 I thank Him that I now take the time to see God in everything, and that I now recognize that everything I do, whether it is ministering to the needy, or simply doing my homework, should be done for the glory of God.